frnrbt/ondorse-home/blog/no-code-for-compliance.md

 ---
-title: Why the approach to UBO identification needs to be disrupted
+title: Why no code is a game changer for the compliance function
 subtitle: "Identifying Ultimate Beneficial Owner (“UBOs”) is an onerous and time consuming undertaking.\_ Even if your KYC/KYB analysts are highly capable and well-trained, FIs spend precious resources just to remain compliant, despite open source European UBO registers which needs to be reprocessed before any sustainable use."
 date: '2021-11-03'
 excerpt: >-